Greg Jessop

 Greg Jessop is a fictional character from the BBC soap opera EastEnders, played by Stefan Booth.
-He is introduced as the fiancé of Tanya Branning (Jo Joyner), and first appeared on screen on 1 October 2010 to work on the reconstruction of The Queen Victoria public house.
-On 15 April 2011, Greg and Tanya wed, just before hearing that Tanya's ex-husband Max (Jake Wood) and their daughter Abi (Lorna Fitzgerald) have been involved in a car accident.
+He was introduced as the fiancé of Tanya Branning (Jo Joyner), and first appeared on screen on 1 October 2010 to work on the reconstruction of The Queen Victoria public house.
+In February 2011 it was announced that filming had commenced for Greg and Tanya's upcoming wedding in April 2011.
+However, it was unconfirmed if they would actually marry, meaning that the couple's future would hang in the balance until the time of broadcast.
+Greg and Tanya's wedding was branded the "swankiest wedding the show's seen".
+On 15 April 2011, Greg and Tanya wed, just before hearing that Tanya's ex-husband Max Branning (Jake Wood) and their daughter Abi Branning (Lorna Fitzgerald) had been involved in a car accident.
 Joyner has warned that Tanya could break Greg's heart.
-In June 2011, it was announced that Booth was leaving the soap at the end of his storyline, and Greg left on 12 August 2011.
-Booth confirmed that Greg will return.
-He returned for a single episode on 21 October 2011.
+Greg has been described as "gorgeous", "loyal" and a "himbo with a good heart".

-Greg has been described as "gorgeous" and "loyal" and a "himbo with a good heart".
 Joyner opined that Greg was right for Tanya, saying, "She'll be safe with Greg.
-He's the right man for Tanya at the moment."
-In February 2011 it was announced that filming had started on location for Greg and Tanya's upcoming wedding in April 2011.
-However, it was unconfirmed if they will actually marry, meaning that the couple's future will hang in the balance until the time of broadcast.
-Greg and Tanya's wedding was branded the "swankiest wedding the show's seen."
-Booth said that he is "pleased" that his character is involved in some of the soap's biggest dramas.
+He's the right man for Tanya at the moment".
+Booth said that he was "pleased" that his character was involved in some of the soap's biggest dramas.
 Digital Spy held a poll asking people who they thought Tanya should be with.
 Greg came second, with 35.2% of the vote.
 Booth told Digital Spy that Greg would fight for Tanya with the possibility of a punch up between Greg and love rival Max.
-In June 2011, it was announced that Greg will leave EastEnders at the end of his current storyline.
-Booth was apparently "disappointed" after EastEnders bosses decided to axe his character.
-The door was left open for a possible future return.
+In June 2011, it was announced that Greg would leave EastEnders at the end of his storyline.
+Greg departed on 12 August 2011.
+After his departure, Booth confirmed that Greg would return.
+He returned for a single episode on 21 October 2011.
+Booth admitted he was "disappointed" after EastEnders bosses decided to axe his character.
+The door was left open for a possible return.